 “Sorry if my request crossed a line.
 Turns out I was able to find the email addresses I was looking for on my own.
 I will be sure to only reach out when absolutely necessary going forward.
 Thank you.”

-― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Monday, 8 December 2025 03:53 (one week ago)
+― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Monday, 8 December 2025 03:53 (three months ago)

 That was the politest way I could think of to phrase “thanks for nothing you fucking prick”

-― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Monday, 8 December 2025 03:56 (one week ago)
+― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Monday, 8 December 2025 03:56 (three months ago)

 This guy is undoubtedly having to rationalize and defend the value of his labor quite frequently… especially considering the stuff we’ve discussed on the AI thread.
 Unless your coverage of his clients has been significantly negative, then his response is “kinda wild” … but there are some publicists I have dealt with who are, to use a Britishism, “fucking mental”